bobot/reach-tech-doc/source/reach-big-data-infrastructure/iti/requestresources.rst

 =============================

 Once you have entered `Datahub <https://datahub.iti.upv.es/>`_  Platform, the workspace will show up on the screen.
-On the righ-hand side of the screen you will see the folllwing options:
+On the left-hand side of the screen you will see the folllwing options:

 * Project Requests
 * Datasets